 Shovel Knight is a 2D platformer with retro graphics and sounds, pretty memorable characters, and challenging gameplay inspired by classic 2D platformers such as Mega Man and Castlevania.
 Treasure Trove is a collection that includes five different Shovel Knight campaigns:

 Shovel of Hope, the base game.
 You play as Shovel Knight on a quest to reach the Tower of Fate, while fighting against The Enchantress and her knights, the Order of No Quarter.
 In addition to wielding the Shovel Blade and bouncing on enemies with the shovel drop technique, Shovel Knight will also collect magical Relics like a Flare Wand that launches fireballs, or a Propeller Dagger that can be used to glide through the air.
 As the very first campaign, Shovel of Hope is sort of clunky, and I honestly prefer the other campaigns over it (though I'm not saying it's bad, I just like Shovel of Hope slightly less than the others).
-To this day, Shovel of Hope is the only campaign I haven't actually completed... :sadsola:
+To this day, Shovel of Hope is the only campaign I haven't actually completed... :corsola:

 Plague of Shadows, an alternate version of the base game where you'll play as Plague Knight, an alchemist who wants to collect Essences from the other knights for his experiments.
 Plague Knight has a different gameplay style, throwing potions that can be customized with many different effects, blasting into the air, and using Arcana to cause explosive chaos.
 Plague Knight can be difficult to control, but can also be very powerful with his long range attacks and ability to heal himself at any time by using Health Tonics.